Outlook to the 2012 season - doing the first repairs 2012

 The 67 is in the shop...

-Today I visited American Special Parts with the 58 for the obligatory annual technical inspection.
+Today I visited the restoration shop with the 58 for the obligatory annual technical inspection.
 Of course it passed with flying colors without a problem.

 Later I also dropped off the 67 there as some smaller things have to be repaired as I do not have the necessary tools nor skills to do them myself.